-The Electromechanics, Boundary Elements interface ( ), found under the Structural Mechanics branch ( ) when adding a physics interface combines Solid Mechanics and Electrostatics, Boundary Elements to model the deformation of electrostatically actuated structures.
+The Electromechanics, Boundary Elements interface (1), found under the Electromagnetics-Structure Interaction $(\searrow)$ branch within the Structural Mechanics branch (1) or the Electromagnetics and Mechanics (2) branch within the AC/DC branch (1) when adding a physics interface, combines Solid Mechanics and Electrostatics, Boundary Elements to model the deformation of electrostatically actuated structures.
 The Electromechanics, Boundary Elements interface is available for 3D and planar 2D geometries.

 When this multiphysics interface is added using the Model Wizard, a Solid Mechanics interface and an Electrostatics, Boundary Elements interface are added to the Model Builder.
 In addition, the Multiphysics Couplings node is added, which automatically includes the multiphysics coupling feature Electromechanical Interface.